jumoke-data/excel-data-analytics-portfolio/README.md

 ## Project: Sales Performance Analysis (2023)

 ### Business Problem
-A retail business wanted to understand how to increase revenue across its product categories, regions, sales channels, and sales team.
+A fictional retail business wanted to understand how to increase revenue across its product categories, regions, sales channels, and sales team.
 This project analyses 1,000 sales transactions from 2023 to uncover what's working and where the opportunities lie.